Best Asana Alternatives in 2026: 9 Tools That Actually Deliver

 - Generous free plan

-- Covers more bases than you'd expect at this price point (risk tracking, meeting management)
+- Covers more bases than expected at this price point (risk tracking, meeting management)

 - Clean, uncluttered interface